cinnData/PythonBootcamp/Lectures/[PY-01] What is Python?.md

 Besides the Jupyter apps, Anaconda also provides a Python IDE called **Spyder**, where you can manage together a console and a text editor for your code.
 If you have previous experience with IDE's, for instance from working with R in RStudio, you may prefer Spyder to Qt Console.

 Once Anaconda is installed, you can bypass the navigator by calling your preferred interface from a shell.
 To start Qt Console, enter `jupyter qtconsole`.
-To get access to the notebooks in the default browser, enter `jupyter notebook`.
+To get access to the notebooks in the default browser (*e.g*.
+Google Chrome), enter `jupyter notebook`.
 To start Spyder, enter `spyder`.

 *Note*.
 Use *Anaconda Prompt* in Windows, instead of the standard Windows prompt, whose path does not contain the Anaconda apps.